avinashvaidya09/sales-commission/README.md

     ```
 8. Now, fill the test data.
 The above command will generate csv files in the [db/data](db/data) folder.
 You can copy that data or reuse the csv files in your project.

 10. Open the mta.yaml and understand the structure of the file.
 You will see modules and resources.
-[Refer for details](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html)
+To learn more about [MTA](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html)

 11. **You have successfully**
     - Created a CAP project,